TheRealBeef/Beefs-Stationeers-Room-Defogger/README.md

 Configuration available through StationeersLaunchPad config or BepInEx config files.

 ## Changelog
+>### Version 1.1.5
+> - Revert the changes introduced in v1.1.0 for disabling in multiplayer

 >### Version 1.1.4
 > - Remove storm changes as they are fully depreciated following update to storm system on stable branch